AAJGithub/Real-Time-Recs-UKDale/UK-Dale-Dataset-Analysis-and-Prediction/ChannelAnalysis/Evaluation/README.md

 # Evaluating recommendations generated using Apriori Algorithm

+This folder contains required files for evaluation of recommendations acquired using the Apriori algorithm.
+The file `Evaluation_metrics_for_recommendations.ipynb` should be executed after getting the prerequisites in order.
+The output will be recommendations in the form of a csv of each House under their respective folders.

 ## Prerequisites
   - Install mlxtend library
   - Execute `/Utils/Resampling_and_Generating_Appliance_on_off_Data.ipynb` to generate Channel_On_Off data